DiabloSerpent/simple_sudoku_generator/README.md

 - Make the randomly solving a cell a rule or more like a rule
   - for easier integration w/ the debugger
   - I don't think adding it as a rule is desirable, although just making it the last rule would be logically correct.
+- Make it so that the digit removal methods in Cell return whether or not a change was detected for greater consolidation of code